crispwaters/obj-ledger/README.md

 * `final` => A copy of the object based on all updates that have been performed.
 This object is frozen and no updates can be performed
 * `obj` => An object that can be used to get and set values that are currently tracked by the ledger.
 * `log` => An array of all changes to the objected in the order the changes occurred.
 * `audit` => An object that shows how the properties on the object has changed.
-Each property has an array with the first value being the first value set and the last value being the current value.
+The audit does not include any information about the initial state of the object and only displays the changes to the object properties.
+New properties added after the ledger creation will be included in the audit

 ### Instance Functions